felipeoyarce/layerwise-learning/README.md

 Then, the circuit is splitted into larger partitions with the parameters from Phase I, so we consider these parameters as the initial weights in the optimization.
 In each sweep you train a partition of the weights while freezing the other partitions.
 Remember that here we train over halves of the circuit.

+IMAGE
 #### Main ingredients :bread:

 - Choose a way for encoding the data into the circuit.
 Here we use an [Angle Encoding](https://pennylane.readthedocs.io/en/stable/code/api/pennylane.templates.embeddings.AngleEmbedding.html).
 - Implement the layer structure.
 - In Phase I, Initialize all the weights as zero.
+- Think a how to partition the weights

 ## Our implementation :smile: